angehuy/8802_bio_python/README.md

-# radseq_variance_analysis.py: RAD-seq Variant Analysis
+# RAD-seq Variant Analysis

-This script performs **RAD-seq variant analysis** to locate sequencing sites, detect variations within those sites, and calculate relevant statistics.
+The **radseq_variance_analysis.py** script performs **RAD-seq variant analysis** to locate sequencing sites, detect variations within those sites, and calculate relevant statistics.
 It supports two modes: **SingleRad** and **ddRad**, which are different methods for sequencing based on restriction enzyme digestion.

 ## Requirements